What is Special Interest Housing?

 • Establish a professional network of community members, faculty, staff, and visiting professionals.

-With the help of faculty, staff, and Residence Life, each community is designed to improve engagement through social programming around community themes and provide access to resources that will aid in your academic and personal success.
+With the help of faculty, staff, and Residence Life, each community is designed to improve engagement through social events around community themes and provide access to resources that will aid in your academic and personal success.

 To apply to a Special Interest Housing community, complete the Special Interest Housing Application when completing the housing contract.
 An application is required for all Special Interest Housing communities and must be approved before requesting a room in the community.